erinvdoyle/instatrip/README.md

    <summary>Features to Achieve the Goals (click)</summary>

-  - **Features of the program to achieve user story goals:**
+  - **Features to achieve user story goals:**
     - The starting screen of the application features a simple main menu for easy navigation
-    - The user is walked through the process of entering their departure details and choosing their vacation preferences; every step is explained along the way
+    - The user is walked through the process of entering their departure details and choosing vacation preferences; every step is explained along the way
-    - The tone of the copy and the color and decorative choices for the interface keep the process engaging and fun
+    - The tone of the copy, color, and decorative choices for the interface keep the process engaging and fun
-    - There is a wide range for departure dates that allows users to book up to two years in advance
+    - There is a wide range for departure dates that allows users to book up to six months in advance
-    - Additional departure date flexibility for the Ryanair API can be factored into finding the cheapest flight
+    - Departure date flexibility for the Ryanair API can be factored into finding the cheapest flight
     - A wide range of cities and the ranked suitability of each for all occasion and interest parameters offer the user exposure to many different city suggestions
     - The user is given the opportunity to draw and re-draw sets of destination cities as many times as they wish
     - Flight information is offered for each of the three selected cities so that the user can choose a city with booking details in mind